Examples¶

 Control download size when processing large repositories:

-# Limit to 10MB total download
+# Limit to 10MB total download (ordered method - files as returned by provider)

 python -m geoextent -b --max-download-size 10MB https://doi.org/10.5281/zenodo.4593540